groupwhere/ftpauth/README.md

 	gidNumber
 	unixHomeDirectory

 As designed, it will attempt to find those values after binding as the user.
-If it cannot find those values, it will default to:
+If it cannot find those values, it will default to the list below.

+The user must be enabled.
+This is determined by the search_filter variable, which contains a common value for userAccountControl which should include any case of an enabled user account.
+You can leave this out if you want to auth everyone for some reason.

+Default values:

 	uidNumber = 10000
 	gidNumber = 100